LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-How did the programmer die in the shower? - He read the shampoo bottle instructions: Lather.
-Rinse.
-Repeat.
+Debugging is like being the detective in a crime movie where you're also the murderer at the same time.

 <!--joke-end-->